FentonPlusPlus/FentonPlusPlus/README.md

 # Hello, I'm ***Fenton***
-I developer stuff and, when I have time, [compose stuff](https://www.fentonhutson.com/)
+I develop stuff and, when I have time, [compose stuff](https://www.fentonhutson.com/)

 Here you can find some of the projects I have worked or am working on.
+My main background has been in the music, audio and games industry, and I have a deep passion for story-telling and creating things that allows others to explore their individuality and creativity.
+I became interested in coding whilst working for a small but great indie game studio called Gamechuck.
+Here I started studying Python in my spare time, which eventually led to me learning software development with Java, and then eventually web development with Javascript at the School of Code.

-I'm passionate about many things, but ultimately, I just love to create stuff.
+Though I am passionate about many things, ultimately I just love to create stuff.
+So...
 Talk to me sometime, let's share interests, and who knows what we might have in common :)

 ### What I'm learning...
 - All things web development